Skip to main content

 Bulk-mark the filed rows

-After the AEC confirms, return to Compliance > Disclosures and update the rows you just filed.
+After the authority (the AEC, or the VEC for Victorian returns) confirms, return to Compliance > Disclosures and update the rows you just filed.
 This is where the bulk-action toolbar earns its keep.

 1. Filter to the period you just filed.